waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Agent & Tool Development Notes
 ## A. Agent Notes
-- **pathfinder_debugger_agent:** Defined but unused.
+- **pathfinder_debugger_agent:** Used once.
 Purpose is to analyze verbose logs from `gem_pathfinder_v2` to diagnose failures.
-Should be used if the pathfinder returns an error or a clearly incorrect path.
+MUST be used if the pathfinder returns an error or a clearly incorrect path.

+## B. Tool Notes
+- **gem_pathfinder_v2:** CRITICAL FAULT IDENTIFIED (Turn 120151).
+The tool generated a path containing an impassable tile on Turn 120130.
+It is unreliable for navigation until fixed.
+HIGHEST PRIORITY to debug and repair.

 # VIII.
 Lessons Learned & Heuristics
 - **Verify 'Trapped' Scenarios:** If a pathfinder tool reports 'No path found' and I believe I am trapped, I must not accept this conclusion without verification.
 I need to manually inspect the map for alternative routes and trust the game state's list of reachable warps over my own assumptions.